Language selection

 You automatically assume your products are duty-free (0% tariff) under CUSMA/USMCA.You should double check if your products 1) are subject to tariff-rate quota (e.g., dairy products such as cheese) and 2) meet the rules of origin under CUSMA/USMCA.
 See CUSMA/USMCA text on rules of origin and case studies in this Guide.

-Import & regulatory requirements
+Import and regulatory requirements

 ErrorSolution